Dimensions/Dimensions/CONTRIBUTING.md

 #Contributing
-Since Mojang doesn't allow us to distribute the decompiled source of minecraft, we can only open source the indirect implementation.

 There are two parts to Dimensions, the *indirect implementation* and the *direct implementation*.
 The *indirect* is the open Java source code, while the *direct* is a group of Diff patches to NMS.
 Using this, we are able to completely open source Dimensions without open sourcing Minecraft.

 ##Pulling